MinchinWeb/blog.minchin.ca/content/20110717-online-dating-from-hell-or-modern-job-hunting.md

 -   Online job hunting is a great idea but it needs to be implemented well.
 Keep in mind that most job hunters will have to deal with several of these sites.
-Too many sites were cluncky, slow, and hard to navigate.
+Too many sites were clunky, slow, and hard to navigate.
 The longer it takes for me to apply, the more likely I am to abandon part way through or to never come back.
 And although there might be a lot less effort to apply to the second job, I have